 Myra is originally from Kansas City, Missouri.
 She graduated from the University of Maryland with a Bachelor's degree in Government and Politics and worked as the volunteer coordinator at a variety of non-profits in Washington, DC.
 Most recently she worked with youth and provided gifted secondary students with supplemental residential educational programs.
 After three years away, she is very happy to return to the area.
 From years of working with volunteers, Myra enjoys meeting and working with people who take action to improve the lives of their neighbors and improve their community for everyone.

-She will assist nonprofit and City agencies using our HandsOn Connect database, handle volunteer management, and work with families and youth on civic engagement opportunities.
+In her current role, Myra plans and implements volunteer opportunities for children, youth and families and people aged 55 and greater.
+She also assists nonprofit and City agencies using our HandsOn Connect database, handle volunteer management, and work with families and youth on civic engagement opportunities.
 Contact at firstname.lastname@example.org.

 Return to top